LucasRoesler/django-archive-mixin/README.md

 - https://github.com/makinacorpus/django-safedelete, and
 - any of the packages in https://www.djangopackages.com/packages/p/django-safedelete/

-This implementation differs in that it not only safe marks an instance as deleted, but it also implements that cascade logic so that relationships that point to the recently "deleted" instance do not break you application.
+This implementation differs in that it not only safely marks an instance as deleted, but it also implements that cascade logic so that relationships that point to the recently "deleted" instance do not break your application.

 We piggyback on Django's own delete logic/methodology to help guarentee that it will cascade as expected and will abide by Django's `on_delete` api for